rgero/RoymondNET/Projects/Project_Pages/PenaltyTracker.md

 ### Design Considerations

 * Separate Databases

+When I first started the Penalty Tracker, I did not have any real experience with SQL databases.
+Because of this, I decided that the best way to store the data was to simply place it into a single HTML file.
+At first, this was fine but as the season progressed I quickly learned that this was not the way I wanted to go.
+As the number of entries increased, the page's file size got larger and it took longer to load.
+This was not ideal.

+So during the first off season, I decided that the way to solve this was to store all the data in a SQL database.
+This would allow me to set up a Search page, so the user can explicitly say what they are looking for and get it without having to load all of the data (unless they wanted to)

 * How I get the data
 * How I display the data to the user
 * Future Improvements